 - Consistent and efficient processes

-At the University of Toronto, competitive procurement for goods and services is a shared responsibility based on type, dollar threshold, documentation and authority as shown below:
+At the University of Toronto, competitive procurement for goods and services is a shared responsibility based on type, dollar threshold, documentation and authority.

 (3 written quotes)